 "Take a break!"

-She was immediately replaced by 57-year-old Dora Carter, who not only had a chest like an ironing board, but whose face resembled that of a bulldog which has just licked piss off a nettle.
+She was immediately replaced by 57-year-old Dora Carter, who not only had a chest like an ironing board, but whose face resembled something like that of a bulldog which has just licked piss off a nettle.

 A spokesman for the supermarket said: